Prakharpandey007/Twitter_Dev/README.md

 Contributions are welcome!
 If you'd like to contribute to Twitter_Dev Backend, please follow these steps:

 - Fork the repository.
-- Create a new branch (git checkout -b feature/add-new-feature).
+- Create a new branch (git checkout -b add-new-feature).
 - Make your changes.
-- Commit your changes (git commit -am 'Add new feature').
+- Commit your changes (git commit -m 'Add new feature').
-- Push to the branch (git push origin feature/add-new-feature).
+- Push to the branch (git push origin add-new-feature).
 - Create a new Pull Request.

-##License
+## License
  This project is licensed under the MIT License - see the LICENSE file for details.